 - Gas Chromatography and Mass Spectrometer

 - High pressure automated PVT apparatus

 - Full suite of CMG reservoir simulators

 - Full suite of Neotec software for production engineering and multiphase flow

 - Suspension and emulsion flow in porous media.
-Applications in aquifer contamination by bacteria, virus and oil droplets propagation, in productivity of artesian wells, in brain stroke prediction, in design of cancer blocking methods, in industrial filtering of fluids, in potable water treatment, and in nono-technologies.
+Applications in aquifer contamination by bacteria, virus and oil droplets propagation, productivity of artesian wells, brain stroke prediction, design of cancer blocking methods, industrial filtering of fluids, potable water treatment

-- Improved Waterflooding by water salinity alteration and induced fines migration.
+- Low-salinity Waterflooding by water composition alteration and induced fines migration

 - Multiphase flow in pipe and annuli